syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-web-installer.md

    ![Web Installer Uninstall Available Tab](images/webinstaller-uninstall-3.png)

 2. If any other products selected for installation, Uninstall previous version wizard will be displayed with previous version(s) installed for the selected products.
-Here you can view the list of installed previous versions for the selected products.
+Here, you can view the list of installed previous versions for the selected products.
 Select **Uninstall All** checkbox to select all the versions.
 Click Next.

    ![Web Installer Uninstall Previous version Wizard](images/webinstaller-uninstall-4.png)